6 Benefits of High-Quality Stucco for Long-Lasting Beauty

 Quality stucco isn't just about the cement; it's about the drainage plane hidden underneath.

-The Cheap Way: One layer of paper.
-Water gets trapped and rots the plywood.
+The Cheap Way: One layer of cheap paper.
+Water gets trapped and rots the plywood substrate.

-The Champion Way: Two layers of 60-Minute Grade D Paper (Super Jumbo Tex) and a properly installed weep screed.
-This system manages bulk water intrusion, ensuring the structure remains dry even in coastal fog.
+The Champion Way: Two layers of 60-Minute Grade D Paper (or ASTM D226 asphalt-saturated felt) and a properly installed weep screed.
+This system manages bulk water intrusion, ensuring the structure remains dry even in heavy coastal fog.
+We verify weep screed clearances according to ASTM C1063 (minimum 4" above raw soil/earth, 2" above paved concrete surfaces).

 5. Aesthetics & Valuation